Tim7775/luau-cargo-semver/CONTRIBUTING.md

 Enter `lune run tests` in the project directory to run tests.

-In VSCode you can also run tests by opening the command palette (ctrl+shift+P) and selecting: `Tasks: Run test Task`.
+In VSCode you can also run tests by pressing F5.